 would not benefit from:

-the same education offered in schools in wealthier areas
+the same education offered by schools in wealthier areas

 Low Income Men